 Faroese disappeared as a written language in the 16th century due to foreign influence pushed forward by the Church.
 Nevertheless, the oral literary tradition survived and later in the mid-19th century, the written language was reconstructed on an etymological basis due to the nationalist movement.

 New ideas and intellectual currents found fertile soil in the Faroe Islands during the radical transformation processes in the 19th century.
 The century saw a doubling of the population.
 In the late 19th century the people of the Faroe Islands experienced huge economic growth and development.

 There were 15,000 people living in the Faroe Islands in year 1900.
-The population had doubled again at the end of the Second World War when there were 30,000 inhabitants in the Nordic archipelago.
+The population had doubled again at the end of the Second World War.
+At that time there were 30,000 inhabitants in the Nordic archipelago.